RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/SafeAreaHelpers.md

 private void OnSafeAreaChanged(Thickness safeAreaPadding) {
-    rootContainer.Padding = safeAreaPadding;
+    this.Padding = safeAreaPadding;
 }
 ```

-The `SubscribeToSafeAreaChanges()` method requires a method of type `Action<Thickess>` as a parameter.
-The passed method will be called every time the safe area of the window changes.
+The `SubscribeToSafeAreaChanges()` method requires a method (listener) of type `Action<Thickess>` as a parameter.
+The passed method is called every time the safe area of the window changes.

 Subscription of the safe area changes can be canceled using the `UnsubscribeFromSafeAreaChanges()` extension method.
 This method takes as a parameter the method that you want to unsubscribe: